huggingface/transformers/examples/research_projects/wav2vec2/FINE_TUNE_XLSR_WAV2VEC2.md

 # Fine-Tuning week of XLSR-Wav2Vec2 on 60 languages 🌍

 Welcome to the fine-tuning week!
-The goal of this week is to have state-of-the-art Automatic Speech Recognition (ASR) models on as many languages as possible.
+The goal of this week is to have state-of-the-art automatic speech recognition (ASR) models on as many languages as possible.
 The fine-tuning week ends on Friday, the 26th March at 12am PST time.

 Participants are encouraged to fine-tune the pretrained [facebook/wav2vec2-large-xlsr-53](https://huggingface.co/facebook/wav2vec2-large-xlsr-53) checkpoint on one or more of the 60 languages of [Common Voice dataset](https://commonvoice.mozilla.org/en/datasets).
-Furthermore, it is very much appreciated if participants fine-tune XLSR-Wav2Vec2 on a language that does not occur on Common Voice.
+Furthermore, it is very much appreciated if participants fine-tune XLSR-Wav2Vec2 on a language that is not included in the Common Voice dataset.

 All fine-tuned models uploaded until Friday, the 26th March 12am PST, will be taken into account for a competition and the best model per language will be awarded a prize if the best model performs reasonbly well.
 The testing data to evaluate the models will be the official Common Voice *`test`* data of version 6.1.